Solar Guide·8 min read

 Step 2: Permits, HOA Approvals, and Utility Coordination in Sarasota

 Utility coordination means submitting an interconnection application to FPL so your system can legally connect to the grid and net metering can be set up on your account.
+FPL processes these applications after the permit is issued and the system passes inspection.

 Step 3: Installation Day: What Happens on Your Property

+Once permits are approved, installation day is scheduled.
 For most residential systems in the Sarasota area, the physical work takes one to two days depending on system size and roof complexity.

 Step 4: Inspection, Interconnection, and Turning Your System On

 When FPL gives the green light, your installer activates the system.
-This is the moment your panels start producing power.
-From permit submission to system activation, the full timeline typically runs six to ten weeks.
+This is the moment your panels start producing power and your meter starts tracking in the right direction.

 Step 5: Monitoring Your System and What Your First Bill Will Look Like